 Minored in Asskicking: She may major in political manipulation, but she can take down any Fremen— who are the guys that easily beat up the Sardaukar.
 In fact she's so good that when he first meets her, Stilgar is worried that in the Fremen's Asskicking Equals Authority society, she may choose to become the leader.

-Stop Worshipping Me: What he honestly starts wishing for (towards most of the Fremen) since the events portrayed in Dune Messiah.
-For one he weeps that the strong and independent friends that he had come to love were caught up in the fever too.
+Stop Worshipping Me: Since the events portrayed in Dune Messiah, he laments that the strong and independent people he had come to love as his own have become swept up in the religious fervor of the Jihad.

 You Can't Fight Fate: And he can sense it constantly.
 Paul makes several attempts to avert the Jihad; thanks to his efforts, he can say with satisfaction that the fremen 'only' killed sixty billion people.